cisco-open/lion/README.md

 A demo video will be posted soon with instructions on features/usage.

 More log files can be found at loghub.
 Currently, robust support for OpenSSH logs.

+If you wish to contribute or suggest any additional funtionalities, please check out [Contributing Guidelines](/CONTRIBUTING.md)